gordoncd/gordoncd/README.md

 # Hello, I'm Gordon Doore

-I'm a Computer Science student at Colby College, graduating in 2025.
+I'm a computer science student at Colby College, graduating in 2025.
 I have a keen interest in deep learning and have completed several projects in this domain.

 ## My Background: